Carrie Underwood Got A Huge Surprise For Her 34th Birthday

 “I was like, ‘who just touched my bum?'”
 Carrie admitted of her and Lynn’s first meeting, “and then I turned around and it was Loretta, and I was like ‘Hmmm… if there’s one person on this earth that can smack me on the rear, it’s her.”

-But Loretta wasn’t the only big-time star who wished Underwood a happy birthday on social media as she celebrated turning 34.
+But Loretta wasn’t the only big time star to which Underwood a happy birthday on social media as she celebrated turning 34.

-Carrie Underwood had love pouring in from a number of big-name stars for her birthday, including Lindsey Ell, who called Underwood “inspiring, strong and gorgeous inside & out.”
-Meanwhile, the Oak Ridge boys told the former American Idol winner that she “rocks.”
+Carrie Underwood had love pouring in from a number of big name stars for her birthday, including Lindsey Ell who called Underwood “inspiring, strong and gorgeous inside & out,” while The Oak Ridge boys told the former American Idol winner that she “rocks.”

 Ellen DeGeneres also shared a sweet message in celebration of Carrie’s birthday on social media, posting a video showing Underwood’s past appearances on The Ellen DeGeneres Show.

-Carrie’s husband, Mike Fisher, also sent Underwood a heartfelt message from himself and their 2-year-old son, Isaiah, on Twitter.
+Carrie’s husband Mike Fisher also sent Underwood a heartfelt message from himself and their 2-year-old son, Isaiah, on Twitter.

 “Happy birthday @carrieunderwood!!,” Mike told his wife of six years on her birthday on the social media site.
 “Izzy and I are so blessed to have you in our lives!
 You’re the best!”

-Although Underwood didn’t reveal what else she has planned as she celebrates her 34th birthday aside from her interaction with Loretta, Carrie did recently take to social media to share a sweet moment with her son, Isaiah, laughing during some family time.
+Though Underwood didn’t reveal what else she has planned as she celebrates her 34th birthday aside from her interaction with Loretta, Carrie did recently take to social media to share a sweet moment with her son, Isaiah, laughing during some family time.

-Underwood posted the incredibly sweet audio of her son giggling on Instagram just days before her birthday, where Carrie called hearing her 2-year-old son’s laughter “the best way to start the day.”
-The twosome could be heard giggling together in the sweet mother-son clip.
+Underwood posted the incredibly sweet audio of her son giggling on Instagram just days before her birthday, where Carrie called hearing her 2-year-old son’s laughter “the best way to start the day” as the twosome could be heard giggling together in the sweet mother-son clip.

-“Sometimes the most beautiful music isn’t music,” Underwood wrote alongside the sweet video of herself and Isaiah uploaded to her official Instagram account this week.
+“Sometimes the most beautiful music isn’t music,” Underwood wrote alongside the sweet video of herself and Isaiah uploaded to her official Instagram account this week, which has been viewed more than half a million times since Carrie uploaded the clip to the site on March 8.
 “The best way to start the day!”

-The clip has been viewed more than half a million times since Carrie uploaded the clip to the site on March 8.
+Underwood added.

-Carrie’s adorable video with her son came after the country superstar described Isaiah as being a “bit of a ham” in an interview with People.
-Underwood revealed that she thinks her 2-year-old with husband and Nashville Predators star Mike is going to grow up to have a great sense of humor.
+Carrie’s adorable video with her son came after the country superstar described Isaiah as being a “bit of a ham” in an interview with People, where Underwood revealed that she thinks her 2-year-old with husband and Nashville Predators star Mike is going to grow up to have a great sense of humor.

 “Isaiah makes me laugh every day.
-It’s so fun to just see his kind of personality develop and I think he’s going to be a funny guy,” Carrie told People of her son in a recent interview.
+It’s so fun to just see his kind of personality develop and I think he’s going to be a funny guy,” Carrie told People of her son in a recent interview of her son.
 “He is a bit of a ham, and he knows it.”

 “[Isaiah] knows when he’s being funny,” Underwood continued of her bundle of joy.
 “And I’ll start laughing at something, and he’ll keep doing it.”